DSL (in DSL), or Pulumi?

 Oh my god, it is full of containers!

 This is probably the last post on the home infra, at least one that I thought about from the start.
-I will perhaps write more if I come up with something, but probably the future ones will be less about the overall software stack and more about e.g. Lixie or some other hobby project that is related to the infra, and less about the composition of the infrastructure. ...
+I will perhaps write more if I come up with something, but probably the future ones will be less about the overall software stack and more about e.g. Lixie or some other hobby project that is related to the infra, and less about the composition of the infrastructure.
+Container types, recap - and their lifetime Types of containers: As noted in an earlier post about the architecture, the home router is running plain Debian stable, with 3 types of containers, all provisioned using pyinfra so I do not mess with them on the host itself: ...

 18.6.2024 · 7 min · 1283 words · Markus Stenberg